 Shamanism has been practiced in one form or another around the globe and throughout history with shamans acting as intermediaries between the natural world and the world of spirit.
 The term has a broad context and covers many spiritual traditions.

-Years of disciplined training are then required for shamans to develop and master their gifts.
+Years of disciplined training are usually then required for shamans to develop and master their gifts.
 Thereafter, shamans function as the spiritual mediators they have trained to become as they pursue their work in the ancient healing arts.
 It is important to acknowledge the actual power for healing and personal transformation comes from spirit.
 The role of the shaman is the between-worlds middleman that has been initiated by spirit and bestowed certain gifts such that he or she might be of service to humanity.

 It is difficult to gauge what level of gifts or powers a shaman might possess by their age or cultural origin.
 Shamans are often chosen by spirit precisely because they have lived many lifetimes engaged in the shamanic arts.
 With proper training, or, on occasion, initiatory ceremonies of the highest order, they are able to resurrect their ancient skill sets in their present incarnation.
 We specialize in such “resurrection” ceremonies as part of our work in service to humanity during these transformational times.